 Pentagon spokesman U.S. Army Colonel Steve Warren said U.S. military planes flying in the region would not identify themselves according to the new Chinese rules.

 But the new regulations are affecting Japanese commercial flights.
-Several Japanese airliners said they are now notifying China when their planes enter the new zone.
+Several Japanese airliners say they are now notifying China when their planes enter the new zone.

 The establishment of the new zone is the latest in a series of moves that have raised tension around the disputed East China Sea islands, known in Japan as Senkaku and in China as Diaoyu.